Español

 For medical questions, we encourage you to review our information with your doctor.

 Cancer starts when cells in the body begin to grow out of control.
 Cells in nearly any part of the body can become cancer.
+RMS is a cancer that starts in very early forms of muscle cells.

-Rhabdomyosarcoma (RMS) is a cancer that starts in very early forms of muscle cells.
-Most often, RMS happens in children, but teens and adults can get it, too.
+Most often RMS happens in children, but teens and adults can get it too.

 There are different types of RMS.
 Your doctor can tell you more about the type you or your child has.

-Biopsy of the tumor: In a biopsy, the doctor takes out small pieces of the suspected tumor.
+Biopsy of the tumor: In a biopsy, the doctor takes out small pieces of the tumor.
 This is most often done during surgery, but it can also be done with a thin, hollow needle.
 The biopsy samples are checked for cancer cells, and other lab tests might be done on them as well.
 A biopsy is the only way to tell for sure if it is RMS.

 Bone marrow biopsy: If RMS is found, a bone marrow biopsy is often done to see if the cancer has spread to the bone marrow (the soft, inner part of certain bones).
 This test is done with a hollow needle that is put into the bone marrow, usually in the hip bone.
-The test can be done either by itself or during surgery to biopsy or treat the main RMS tumor.
+The test can be done either by itself or during surgery to biopsy or remove the main RMS tumor.

 If you or your child has RMS, the doctor will want to find out some key pieces of information to help decide how to treat it.
 These include: